Two people shaking hands

 Columbia’s values are another critical element to keep in mind while preparing.
 Columbia values strong social skills, and they seek to admit students who demonstrate competence in leadership, teamwork, management, and negotiation.
 As outlined earlier, an entire portion of the interview is dedicated to questions about your teamwork and leadership skills.

-Although you need to demonstrate that you possess these skills, you should also show potential in further developing them.
+Although you need to demonstrate that you possess these skills, you should also show the potential to further develop them.
 Columbia fosters learning and growth, so you don’t want to come across as set in your ways during your interview.

 You can pick a scenario to talk about where you learned how to improve your skills due to the experience.
 It doesn’t always have to be a positive experience that you use to describe these experiences; if a skill developed due to a failure, you could still talk about that situation.